beeutr/GuessingGame/README.md

 5. If you use a Mac OS, open your Terminal.
 Select Applications and navigate to Terminal.
 6. Locate your "GuessingGame.jar" file and get your file path.
 Usually if you download a file, it will be under the "Downloads" folder.
 7. You can get the file path (if it's under Downloads) as Downloads\GuessingGame.jar
 8. On the Command Prompt, type in "java -jar yourfilepath.jar".
-Replace yourfile path with the actual file path of the GuessingGame.jar file
+Replace yourfile path with the actual file path of the GuessingGame.jar file.
    For example, java -jar Downloads\GuessingGame.jar
 9. Press Enter and enjoy the game 😄